Style-Editor: Text-driven object-centric style editing: Related Works

-Recent advancements in object-centric style transfer have seen a surge in customizable techniques.
-Initial methods \cite{kurzman2019classbased, huo2021manifold, huang2019style} rely on reference images for style information, applying style transfer to targeted areas through segmentation networks or additional clustering methods.
-StyleGAN-NADA \cite{gal2021stylegannada} marks a paradigm shift in this approach by eliminating the need for reference images and instead utilizing textual directions in the CLIP space for style transfer.
-This is further advanced by CLIPstyler \cite{kwon2022clipstyler} which successfully applied this novel concept in the style transfer domain.
-Following this trajectory, the works \cite{yang2022generative, kamra2023sem} have introduced style transfer with segmentation map but without the dependency on reference images.
-A unique approach \cite{bartal2022text2live} extracts a relevancy map \cite{chefer2021generic} based on the input text.
-It allows for stylization focused only on the text-corresponding object regions, moving away from traditional segmentation methods.
-However, a notable limitation of these techniques is the unintended alteration of both the style and the content information of the object.
+Style editing modifies the color or texture of the original image to match a desired style while preserving the image's content \cite{huang2024diffusion}.
+Early methods \cite{kurzman2019class, huo2021manifold, huang2019style} utilized reference images for style information, applying style editing to targeted areas through segmentation networks or clustering methods.
+StyleGAN-NADA \cite{gal2022stylegan} introduced a paradigm shift by eliminating the need for reference images and instead leveraging textual directions in the CLIP space for domain transfer.
+Building on this, CLIPstyler \cite{kwon2022clipstyler} successfully applied this concept in text-driven style editing, advancing this field.
+Following this trajectory, \cite{bar2022text2live} proposed a text-driven object-centric style editing approach by extracting a relevancy map \cite{chefer2021generic}.

+Another approach to text-driven object-centric style editing involves diffusion models trained on large vision-text datasets, such as \cite{rombach2022high, saharia2022photorealistic}.
+Within these approaches, some involve training the model on newly generated text-image pairs \cite{brooks2023instructpix2pix} or optimizing null-text \cite{mokady2023null}.
+Additionally, methods \cite{tumanyan2023plug, parmar2023zero, brack2024ledits++, patashnik2023localizing} have been developed to edit feature maps of the diffusion model, enabling more precise control over style editing based on specific textual guidance.
+Despite these diverse advancements, a notable limitation remains: these techniques often lead to unintended alterations of both style and content, and they often fail to achieve high levels of style editing fidelity.